 - (a) Property Insurance An all risk or special form, including fire, vandalism and malicious mischief insurance.
 The amount of such insurance shall be the full insurable value of the Premises.
 All such policies shall specify that proceeds shall be payable whether or not any damaged or destroyed improvements are actually rebuilt.
 All such policies shall waive any requirement that a building or structure be replaced at its original site. - (b) Boiler and Machinery Insurance At full replacement cost.
 The policy shall specify that proceeds shall be payable whether or not any damaged or destroyed improvements are actually rebuilt.
-The policy shall include an endorsement that waives any provision of the policy that requires a building or structure to be replaced at its original site, provided that, such endorsement shall not operate to increase the insurance company's liability under the policy. - (c) Worker's Compensation and Employer's Liability Insurance Worker's compensation insurance in the statutory amounts and coverage required under worker's compensation, disability and similar employee benefit laws applicable to the Premises and to the Lessee's use and occupancy of the Premises; and employer's liability insurance, with limits of not less than (\$) for bodily injury per incident and (\$) aggregate, or such higher amounts as may be required by law. - (d) General Liability Comprehensive Farm Liability and/or Commercial General Liability through one or more primary and umbrella liability policies against claims for bodily injury and property damage occurring on the Premises, the improvements thereon, or the streets, curbs or sidewalks adjoining the Premises, with such limits as may be required by the Lessor, but in any event not less than (\$) per incident and (\$) aggregate for the Premises.
-Such insurance shall insure the performance by the Lessee of its indemnity obligations under this Lease. - (e) Business Interruption and Extra Expense Insurance Business interruption and extra expense to cover the loss of income and continuation of fixed expenses in the event of damage to or loss of the Premises, including, without limitation and, with respect to the interests of the Lessor, the loss (or reduction) of Rent payments to the Lessor by the Lessee.
-Coverage amounts shall be as required by the Lessor but in no event less than (\$) in the aggregate. - (f) Other All other insurance that the Lessee should maintain to adequately protect the Premises, Lessor, and Lessee.
+The policy shall include an endorsement that waives any provision of the policy that requires a building or structure to be replaced at its original site, provided that, such endorsement shall not operate to increase the insurance company's liability under the policy.

+(c) Worker's Compensation and Employstatutory amounts and coverage required benefit laws applicable to the Premises d under worker's co ompensation, disab ility and simil lar employee employer's liability insurance, with limi bodily injury per incident andrequired by law. (\$) aggregate, or suc h higher amou ints as may be (d) General Liability - Comprehensive Is or more primary and umbrella liability procurring on the Premises, the improver Premises, with such limits as may be read to the comprehensive (\$) per incide Such insurance shall insure the performance. policies against clai ments thereon, or the quired by the Lessont and ms for bodily injure streets, curbs or or, but in any event (\$ ry and propert sidewalks adj not less than aggregate for y damage coining the r the Premises. (e) Business Interruption and Extra Exp the loss of income and continuation of including, without limitation and, with Rent payments to the Lessor by the Less event less than(\$ fixed expenses in respect to the intesee.
+Coverage amo the event of damagerests of the Lessseunts shall be as required ge to or loss of or, the loss (of puired by the I of the Premises, or reduction) of Lessor but in no

+(f) Other - All other insurance that the Lessee should maintain to adequately protect the Premises, Lessor, and Lessee.